Living with eczema has probably made you go back and forth looking for answers on how to control this common condition many times.

 Avocado oil can be included in the diet or regularly applied on the skin as a topical treatment and this can supplement the levels of fatty acids in the skin.

-However, you should always be careful and approach this condition with adequate care, so doing a patch test on a small area of the skin first is recommended to ensure that the oil does not trigger or aggravate the already existing symptoms.
+However, you should always be careful and approach this condition with adequate care.
+Doing a patch test on a small area of the skin first is recommended to ensure that the oil does not trigger or aggravate the already existing symptoms.

 2. Sunflower Seed Oil